Serverstrategies/Screavics-Custom-Mission/README.md

 Put it in %USERPROFILE%\My Documents\Arma 3 Alpha\missions\ or %USERPROFILE%\My Documents\Arma 3 Alpha - Other Profiles\[USERNAME]\missions\ to be able to edit this mission yourself.<br /><br />

 If you would like to just play the mission put the PBO file in the Arma 3\MPMissions folder

+Design Phase:<br />
+Whitelisting (Hopefully won't be needed with the release of dedicated)<br />
+More AI support<br /><br />

+Working example of this mission is at hs.ssar.co:2302